coloradoCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Getting a Traffic Ticket in Colorado

-A traffic violation in Colorado can either be an infraction or an offense and tickets are issued for either occurrence.
-A Colorado Uniform Traffic Summons and Complaint is a computer-generated long-form ticket issued for traffic violations, by law enforcement officers.
-It represents a sworn statement from the officer attesting to the alleged violation, as observed by the officer.
-It will be completed by the office and will contain information about the defendant including full name, date of birth, social security number, telephone, and address (work and home).
-The ticket will also contain information about the vehicle involved in the violation and details about the driver’s license.
-A date for the court appearance will be indicated along with the location of the designated court and the date and time of the scheduled appearance.
-The charges being cited for will be listed along with a description of the charge and, if relevant, fine amounts.
-The location, with time and date, of the violation, will also be included on the ticket.
-The officer will indicate if the citation is a payable or non-payable summons, the difference being a non-payable summons will not have fine amounts stated and will require a mandatory court appearance.
+A traffic violation in Colorado can be either an infraction or an offense, and tickets are issued for either occurrence.
+A Colorado Uniform Traffic Summons and Complaint is a computer-generated long-form ticket issued for traffic violations by law enforcement officers.
+It represents a sworn statement from the officer attesting to the alleged infringement, as observed by the officer.
+It may be completed by the office and may contain information about the defendant, including full name, date of birth, social security number, telephone number, and address (work and home).
+The ticket may also contain information about the vehicle involved in the violation and details about the driver's license.
+A date for the court appearance may be indicated along with the location of the designated court and the date and time of the scheduled appearance.
+The charges being cited for may be listed along with a description of the charge and, if relevant, fine amounts.
+The location, with time and date, of the violation, may also be included on the ticket.
+The officer may indicate if the citation is a payable or non-payable summons, the difference being a non-payable summons may not have fine amounts stated and may require a mandatory court appearance.
 These are usually reserved for traffic offenses.
-The offender will sign in this section to signify acknowledgment and a promise to pay the fine or appear in court.
+The offender may sign in this section to signify acknowledgment and a promise to pay the fine or appear in court.
 Failure to do so could result in your arrest.
-The officer will sign the ticket before issuing you your copy.
-The ticket will have instructions for responding on the reverse side.
+The officer may sign the ticket before issuing you your copy.
+The ticket may have instructions for responding on the reverse side.

 All traffic violations in Colorado come with a fine if convicted.
-However, they can also come to include added penalties and court fees, points will be added to the offender’s driving record, and that can end up in a license suspension by the Colorado Motor Vehicle Division (MVD).
-Fines are determined by the court, so it will vary by violation and possibly location.
+However, they can also come to include added penalties and court fees, points may be added to the offender's driving record, and that can end up in a license suspension by the Colorado Motor Vehicle Division (MVD).
+Fines are determined by the court, so it may vary by violation and possibly location.

-Generally, Colorado traffic violations and infractions are grouped into moving and non-moving violations.
+Generally, traffic violations and infractions in Colorado are categorized as moving and non-moving violations.
 Moving violations are traffic laws violated by a motor vehicle, while in motion.
 Non-moving violations are parking or faulty vehicle equipment violations.
-A Non-moving violation can occur when the car is in motion but will be differentiated in its treatment of the courts and Colorado Department of Revenue.
-Non-moving violations are not reported to the Motor Vehicles Division (MVD) and will not appear on your driving record.
+A Non-moving violation can occur when the car is in motion but may be differentiated in its treatment of the courts and the Colorado Department of Revenue.
+Non-moving violations are not reported to the Motor Vehicles Division (MVD) and may not appear on your driving record.

 What to Do When You Get a Traffic Ticket in Colorado?

-When you receive a traffic ticket in Colorado, you are expected to respond and either
+When you receive a traffic ticket in Colorado, you are expected to respond by:

-Electing to pay your fine is a guilty plea to the charge and viewed as an agreement to accept responsibility for the violation and all associated penalties, including all fines, fees, and surcharges.
+Electing to pay your fine is a guilty plea to the charge and is viewed as an agreement to accept responsibility for the violation and all associated penalties, including all fines, fees, and surcharges.
 You have waived your right to a hearing to contest the ticket.
-It will be noted as a conviction on your record and points will be added on your driving record.
+It may be noted as a conviction on your record and points may be added on your driving record.

-• If the ticket is a payable summons, then a court appearance is not required.
-You can pay in person at the office of the court clerk, or via mail, or by telephone, or online at the court website or by drop-box at the court premises.
-Payment must be made in full before the scheduled court appearance date to eliminate the need to appear.
+• If the ticket is a payable summons, a court appearance is not required.
+You can pay in person at the court clerk's office, via mail, by telephone, online at the court website, or by drop-box at the court premises.
+Payment may be made in full before the scheduled court appearance date to eliminate the need to appear.

-• If the ticket is a non-payable summons, then a court appearance is mandatory and you must appear on the scheduled date, change your appearance date or risk arrest.
-The first appearance (arraignment) will be where you pay the fine and any additional penalties.
-This will be seen as a conviction and points will be added to your driving record.
+• If the ticket is a non-payable summons, then a court appearance is mandatory, and you may appear on the scheduled date, change your appearance date, or risk arrest.
+The first appearance (arraignment) may be where you pay the fine and any additional penalties.
+This may be seen as a conviction, and points may be added to your driving record.

 Choosing to request a hearing indicates your intention to contest the ticket by requesting a hearing in front of a judge.
-If it is a traffic infraction then the case might be heard by a court magistrate.
+If it is a traffic infraction, a court magistrate might hear the case.

-• You will have to prepare your defense and should consider professional representation.
+• You may have to prepare your defense and should consider professional representation.

-• If you are not found guilty by the court, charges against you will be dropped, you will be free of all fines and points will not be added to your driving record.
-However, you will have to clear court costs.
+• If you are not found guilty by the court, charges against you may be dropped, you may be free of all fines and points may not be added to your driving record.
+However, you may have to clear court costs.

-If you are unable to make the court appearance date, you can reschedule your date.
-This will require a physical appearance at the court clerk’s office before the scheduled day to obtain a new date.
-A failure to appear on a court appearance date without notice will result in a default verdict being reached, of which you are liable.
+If you cannot make the court appearance date, you can reschedule your date.
+This may require a physical appearance at the court clerk's office before the scheduled day to obtain a new date.
+A failure to appear on a court appearance date without notice may result in a default verdict being reached, for which you are liable.

 How Do I Find Colorado Traffic Court Records?

-Traffic court records may be available on the county court’s website.
-Otherwise physical access of traffic court records can be attained by visiting the county court clerk’s office and filing an official request to access the physical copies of the requisite court records.
-It is also possible to find traffic records on third-party websites
+Traffic court records may be available on the county court's website.
+Otherwise, physical access to traffic court records can be attained by visiting the county court clerk's office and filing an official request to access the physical copies of the requisite court records.
+It is also possible to find traffic records on third-party websites.

 • The name of someone involved, providing it is not a juvenile